-With many insurance companies raising the price of out-of pocket deductibles, members can save an average of $300 for basic life support calls and more than $500 for advanced life support paramedic service these are the average costs nonmembers pay.
-Individual memberships cost $35 and family memberships cost $55 for a one-year period beginning Jan.
-1 and ending Dec.
-31, 2013.
+With many insurance companies raising the price of out-of pocket deductibles, members can save an average of $300 for basic life-support calls and more than $500 for advanced life-support paramedic service these are the average costs nonmembers pay.
+Individual memberships cost $40 and family memberships cost $60 for a one-year period from Jan.
+1-Dec.
+31, 2014.

-This year, residents will have the new option of purchasing gift memberships.
-Gift memberships are ideal for a family who could benefit from a Centre LifeLink membership, but may not have the financial resources to purchase one.
-Gift memberships will be available for purchase in the membership brochure, and on the Centre LifeLink EMS website.
+Residents also have the option of purchasing gift memberships.
+Gift memberships are ideal for a family or individuals who would benefit from a Centre LifeLink membership, but who may not have the financial resources to purchase one.
+They are also beneficial for family members who may not fall under a household membership.
+Gift memberships are available for purchase through the Centre LifeLink website or via information included in the membership brochure.

 In addition to saving residents money, a Centre LifeLink membership helps keep this vital service available in the community.
-As a nonprofit organization, Centre LifeLink relies, in part, on tax-deductible donations and funds raised through the annual membership drive.
-Membership revenue and donations allow LifeLink to purchase life-saving equipment, such as the LUCAS chest compression system that has improved the cardiac arrest survival rate in the Centre Region.
-Last year, donations from the membership drive also allowed Centre LifeLink to replace a high-mileage 1998 ambulance with a new one.
+As a nonprofit organization with no tax support, Centre LifeLink relies, in part, on tax-deductible donations and funds raised through its annual membership drive.
+Membership revenue and donations allow Centre LifeLink to purchase life-saving equipment.
+Membership revenue from last year allowed Centre LifeLink to replace a rehabilitated 1996 ambulance with a new one.
+The 1996 ambulance acquired more than 275,000 miles in its lifetime and cost Centre LifeLink $160,000 to replace, not including the lifesaving gear that equips all of the ambulances.

-Centre LifeLink provides 24-hour emergency service for the borough of State College; College, Harris, Ferguson and Patton townships, and mutual aid to surrounding areas of Centre and Huntingdon counties.
+Centre LifeLink provides 24-hour emergency service for State College borough; College, Harris, Ferguson and Patton townships; and mutual aid to surrounding areas of Centre and Huntingdon counties.
+Last year, Centre LifeLink responded to an average of 20.83 calls per day.